-You are going to run a brief experiment in which you will be injecting a conservative 'dye' tracer in the ocean.
-BIOGEM has two tracers defined for this purpose - 'blue' and 'red'.
+You are going to run a brief experiment in which you will be injecting a conservative 'dye' tracer into the ocean.
+The BIOGEM module has two tracers defined for this purpose - 'blue' and 'red'.
 Open the user-config file: LAB_2.colorinjection and edit the parameter controlling the flux of red dye to read: